nagasella/esa/README.md

 ## ESA's basics

 ESA is a compact, header-only framework (the main reason for this is that it extensively relies on C++ templates).
-ESA does not exactly use the typical naming convention of Entity Systems; however, the basic idea remains the same.
-Here are the main building blocks of ESA:
+Its main building blocks are the following:
 * The _Entity table_ is the main data structure of ESA: it essentially represents a collection of game objects
 * _Entities_ are IDs that identify game objects in a unique way; they are the _row index_ of the entity table
 * _Fields_ are the _columns_ of the table, and they represent individual variables that each entity can possess (or not)